The-Devoyage/olliepie/README.md

 1. Set up the ENV using the example .env file.

+2. Look at the imports and install dependenices using pip that are not present on your system.
+Eventually, this will be automated in a virtual env.

-2. Initialize a sqlite db and run migrations.
+3. Initialize a sqlite db and run migrations.
 This should match the env.
 Run migrations with sqlx.

 ```
 sqlx migrate run
 ```

-3. Create an empty stories directory in this folder.
+4. Create an empty stories directory in this folder.
+Eventually, this will be created if not exists.

-3. Run using python.
+5. Run using python.

 ```
 python3 ./main.py